 Plantar Fascia Strain (Foot Arch Strain)

 A Plantar fascia strain is a strain of the plantar fascia which forms the arch of the foot.
-It might result from one single traumatic incident, resulting in a sudden pain, or may gradually occur over a period of time through overuse.
-Symptoms of localised tenderness and pain over the plantar fascia, with a nodule or lump were it may have torn.
-Treatment involves rest, applying cold therapy to relieve symptom, and taping the arch of the foot for support.
+It might result from one single traumatic incident, resulting in sudden pain, or may gradually occur over a period of time through overuse.
+Symptoms of localised tenderness and pain over the plantar fascia, with a nodule or lump, where it may have torn.
+Treatment involves rest, applying cold therapy to relieve a symptom, and taping the arch of the foot for support.
 After the acute phase massage may help, along with a full rehabilitation program and a gradual return to full fitness.

 Read more on Plantar fascia strain.

 The tibialis posterior tendon passes down the back of the leg, inside the ankle, and under the foot.
 Overuse can cause injury or degeneration of the tendon causing pain on the inside of the ankle which may also radiate along the length of the tendon, under the arch of the foot.
 It is more common in older female athletes but has been known to affect younger ballet dancers.
 If there is significant pain under the foot then this may indicate a partial avulsion, where the tendon pulls away from the bone at the attachment to the bone.